itsveence/Analysis-of-Europe-COVID-19-Cases/README.md

 ### This repository contains code and resources for analyzing global COVID-19 cases.

-# Repository Contents
+## Repository Contents

-This repository contains the following files:
+### This repository contains the following files:
 - Analysis_of_Global_COVID-19_Cases.ipynb: This Jupyter Notebook contains the code used for the analysis.
 - europe-corona-covid.png: An image file related to the analysis.

+## How to Use

+- Download the dataset from https://github.com/CSSEGISandData/COVID-19 to your working directory
+- Update the file path in cell 3 and 11 to match yours
+- Run all the cells
+- Run the server in terminal

-To serve the dashboard locally, use the command:
+### To serve the dashboard locally, use the command:
 ```
 panel serve Analysis_of_Global_COVID-19_Cases.ipynb
 ```